guillp/requests_oauth2client/README.md

 Because Revocation Endpoints usually don't return meaningful responses, those methods return a boolean.
 This boolean indicates that a request was successfully sent and no error was returned.
-If the Authorization Server returns a non-successful HTTP code, but no standardised error message, it will return `False`.
-If the Authorization Server actually returns a standardised error, an exception will be raised instead, like the other methods from `OAuth2Client`.
+If the Authorization Server returns a non-successful HTTP code, but no standardized error message, it will return `False`.
+If the Authorization Server actually returns a standardized error, an exception will be raised instead, like the other methods from `OAuth2Client`.

 ## Token Introspection